 Lobster tails are not only more affordable, but they are so much easier to work with, especially if you are squeamish about boiling live lobsters.
 I also find the lobster tail meat is the tastiest part of the lobster too!

-Roasting Brings Out The Best Flavor
+Roasting Lobster Brings Out Its Best Flavor

-The other thing that makes this recipe easy, is the lobster is roasted, over steamed, or boiled.
+The other thing that makes this recipe easy, is the lobster is roasted, over steamed or boiled.
 At 400F it only takes 15-20 minutes.
 This part can also be done a day ahead, and once cooled you can store the tails in the refrigerator until ready to pick out the meat and serve.

 Step#2: Chop the Lobster Meat